Stepan Oganesyan: Club career

 He made his debut in the Russian Football National League for FC Spartak-2 Moscow on 9 March 2020 in a game against FC Tekstilshchik Ivanovo.
 He started and played a full game.

 He made his Russian Premier League debut for FC Spartak Moscow on 17 October 2020 in a 3–2 away victory over FC Khimki, substituting Aleksandr Kokorin in the 80th minute.

 On 29 June 2022, Oganesyan joined FC Orenburg on loan with an option to buy.
+On 7 June 2023, Orenburg made the transfer permanent.

+International career

+Oganesyan was first called up to the Russia national football team for a training camp in September 2023.